ongov/Ontario.ca-Jamstack-Toolkit/README.md

 Two footer styles are supported:

 - `default`, the standard Ontario.ca footer.
 - `expanded`, a footer including the standard content that can also be customized with additional content using the template in `src/_includes/app/_footer_expanded.njk`.
+The additional content included is an example only.

 The footer style is set in `src/_data/app/app-globals.js`.